ceneezer/Tet-craft/README.md

 ### TET~CRAFT ###

-A 5D Tetra-Sphere Kleinverse of your own!
+## A 5D Tetra-Sphere Kleinverse of your own! ##

-That you can share with friends! (and chat in)
+That you can share with friends! (and chat in - non-destructively)

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for thecomplexity we call life.
 But Gamified....
 Tech tree needing further implementation.